certtools/intelmq/docs/architecture-3.0.md

 However, the success also resulted in IntelMQ being used in contexts which were not anticipated.
 Also, running a production instance of IntelMQ gave us new requirements - mainly from the side of running it within a corporation or larger team where operations of systems is separated from the development side.
 On the other hand, as more teams started to use IntelMQ, weaknesses with respect to user-friendliness became apparent.

+IntelMQ 3.0 will provide improvements in the following areas:

+* Better integration in modern IT operation processes: monitoring & alerting, account management, central logging & control, scalability sizing, containerisation etc. This will be achieved by integrating it better with the existing most commonly used operations tools that teams use (e.g. centralized monitoring and alerting, etc).
+* The default installation of IntelMQ needs to provide value without much manual configuration.
+While IntelMQ will always remain to be more of a toolbox than a ready-made tool, the software needs to supply a default configuration that only needs minor configuration tweaks to be useful.
+This applies to both the ingress side of IntelMQ, als well as the output side.
+This implies that various integrations that teams have developed will be pulled in the main IntelMQ distribution.
+Examples are
+  * Interfacing to ticketing systems: RTIR / OTRS
+  * Manual input via a web-interface
+  * Output to ELK
+  * Output to Database + scripting to generate statistics / diagrams
+* In addition, there seems to be the trend to connect different CERTs / IT security teams with each other (also on a data flow basis).
+IntelMQ is an ideal tool for that, however, most installations are currently set up as silos.
+Cross connecting them, adds extra requirements.
+If IntelMQ 3.0 is run in the context of a national CSIRT, the passing of information between teams will be almost automatic.

-In short, IntelMQ needs to support more standard processes which can be found in regular IT operations: monitoring & alerting, central logging & control, scalability sizing , containerisation etc. It also needs to behave more as expected "turn-key" out of the box.
+Overall: It also needs to be easy to deploy and bring into operational use.
+It will behave more as expected "turn-key" out of the box.
 This means, less configurations should be needed.
-This can be achieved by integrating it better with the existing most commonly used operations tools that teams use (e.g. centralized monitoring and alerting, etc).
 The main point however is: **It needs to be more user-friendly!**.

-In addition, there seems to be the trend to connect different CERTs / IT security teams with each other (also on a data flow basis).
-IntelMQ is an ideal tool for that, however, most installations are currently set up as silos.
-Cross connecting them, adds extra requirements.

 The following proposal shall address these issues and is meant as a basis for discussion with the IntelMQ users.